Welded Connections

 The methods used to deposit weld metal in structural steel construction.

-• Shielded Metal Arc Welding (SMAW): The classic "stick welding."
-Uses a consumable electrode coated in flux.
-Versatile, portable, excellent for field work, but slow and leaves slag that must be chipped off.
+• Shielded Metal Arc Welding (SMAW): Often called "stick welding," this process uses a consumable electrode coated in flux.
+The flux vaporizes to shield the arc.
+It is highly versatile, portable, and excellent for field work, but it is relatively slow and leaves a slag coating that must be manually chipped off.

-• Gas Metal Arc Welding (GMAW): Also known as MIG.
-Uses a continuous wire feed and an external shielding gas (like argon/CO2) instead of flux.
-Fast, clean, but sensitive to wind.
-Best for shop fabrication.
+• Gas Metal Arc Welding (GMAW): Also known as MIG (Metal Inert Gas) welding.
+It uses a continuous solid wire feed and an external shielding gas (such as argon or CO2) instead of flux.
+It is fast, clean, and leaves no slag, but the shielding gas is sensitive to wind, making it best suited for controlled shop fabrication environments.

-• Flux-Cored Arc Welding (FCAW): A hybrid.
-Uses a continuous tubular wire filled with flux.
-Extremely fast deposition rates.
-The standard process for heavy structural shop and field welding today.
+• Flux-Cored Arc Welding (FCAW): A hybrid process using a continuous tubular wire filled with flux.
+It can be self-shielded or use an auxiliary shielding gas.
+It offers extremely fast deposition rates and good wind resistance (if self-shielded), making it the standard process for heavy structural shop and field welding today.

-• Submerged Arc Welding (SAW): The arc is buried under a mound of granular flux.
-Extremely high deposition rates and deep penetration, but limited to flat or horizontal positions.
-Ideal for long, continuous welds like plate girders.
+• Submerged Arc Welding (SAW): The arc is completely buried under a mound of granular flux, preventing sparks and spatter.
+It offers extremely high deposition rates and deep joint penetration but is limited to flat or horizontal welding positions.
+It is ideal for long, continuous shop welds like plate girder fabrication.

 Joint Types